-All three of these ingredients listed above can provide high-quality animal-based protein and fat which is extremely suitable for a dog’s diet.
+All three of these abovementioned ingredients can provide high-quality animal-based protein and fat, which is extremely suitable for a dog’s diet.

 Other Notable Ingredients

-Brewers Rice is considered to be of poorer quality than Whole Brown Rice by many.
-Despite this, Brewers Rice can still provide some nutrition in the form of carbohydrates.
+Brewers Rice is considered by many to be of poorer quality than Whole Brown Rice.

-Learn more about Brewers Rice and why it is so controversial in our article Brewers Rice In Dog Food.
+You can learn more specifics about this as well as more information on why Brewer’s Rice is so controversial in our article Brewers Rice In Dog Food.

 Soybean Meal is a By-product of Soy and is a dense source of plant-based protein but can also provide some carbohydrates, fiber, and other nutrition.

-Wheat Mill Run consists of the hulls and other by-products expelled by the milling process which are then collected and sold as an ingredient to cheap low-quality dog food manufacturers.
+Wheat Mill Run consists of the hulls and other by-products expelled by the wheat milling process, which are then collected and sold as an ingredient to cheap, low-quality dog food manufacturers.